raystack/frontier/README.md

 $ docker-compose up
 ```

+Please refer [guides](guides/usage-reverse-proxy.md) section to know more about proxies.

 If application is running successfully [click me](http://localhost:5000/ping) will open success message on a browser.

 **Note** - before `docker-compose up` command run `docker` daemon locally.